roneel47/UniTask-Pro/README.md

         ```bash
         npm run dev
         ```
-        - The backend server will typically run on `http://localhost:3001`.
+        - The backend server (API) will typically run on `http://localhost:3001`.
         - The Next.js frontend development server will typically run on `http://localhost:9002`.

     *   **Individually (from the root directory):**